dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2020.03 - now, [Crey Games](playcrey.com).
 Software Engineer.
 GameDev

 - Hybrid cloud native instance allocation and updates for game servers via GitOps
-- Referral, game event objectives, online presence and other flows into mircoservice architecture
+- Referral, game event objectives, online presence and other flows into microservice architecture
-- Prototype of graph db modeling and scale testing of game economics world (ownership and visibility of various assets and stuff, with roles and users).
+- Prototype of graph database modeling and scale testing of game economics world (ownership and visibility of various assets and stuff, with roles and users).
 - Distributed logging and alerting, monitoring dashboards

 ### 2019.11.11 - 2020.02. eCommerce Point of Sale.
 [Jet](https://en.wikipedia.org/wiki/Jet.com).